Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 Round Loom Flower

-I'm not particularly fond of these myself (probably because I enjoy crocheting my flowers), but as they are a basic project that are described in my set I decided I should include a tutorial on how to make these as well.
+I'm not particularly fond of these myself (probably because I enjoy crocheting my flowers), but as they are a basic project that is described in my set I decided I should include a tutorial on how to make these as well.

 They're very simple and nice to use as an accent on a hat or bag or as a brooch.
 I have seen them made with ribbon and folded tissue paper which can be used on cards or on gift bags or presents.

 This tutorial is nice, but I don't really like how she finishes.
-Before trimming my ends I would weave my yarn through the project a couple times then trim the ends.
+Before trimming my ends I would weave my yarn through the project a couple of times then trim the ends.

 How to Use Spool Loom